-Absence of the pigment melanin in the eyes, skin, hair, scales, or feathers.
-It arises from a genetic defect and occurs in humans and other vertebrates.
-Because they lack the pigments that normally provide protective coloration and screen against the sun’s ultraviolet rays, albino animals rarely survive in the wild.
-Humans have long intentionally bred certain albino animals (e.g., rabbits) for their appearance.
-In humans with generalized, or total, albinism, the affected person has milk-white skin and hair; the iris of the eye appears pink, the pupil red.
-Vision abnormalities such as astigmatism, nystagmus (rapid involuntary oscillation of the eye), and photophobia (extreme sensitivity to light) are common.
-Generalized albinism occurs throughout the world in about one in 20,000 persons.
+An aberration occurring in humans and other vertebrates, albinism is an absence of pigment in the eyes, skin, hair, scales, or feathers caused by a genetic defect.
+Albino animals rarely survive in the wild because they lack the pigments that normally provide the protective coloration and a screen against the sun’s rays.
+Humans have long bred certain albino animals, such as rabbits, for their appearance.
+In humans with total albinism, the affected person has milk-white skin and hair; the iris of the eye appears pink and the pupil is red.
+Problems with vision are common in albinism.
+Total albinism occurs in all races in about one in 20,000 persons.

 What made you want to look up albinism?
 Please tell us where you read or heard it (including the quote, if possible).